Deepashirva/INTERNSHIP_WORK/README.md

 DAY-1
-to create new repo and fork,clone the file
+To create new repo and fork,clone the file

 DAY-2
 To create a HTML file

 DAY-3
-css file
+CSS file

 DAY-4
-JavaScript
+Intoduction to JavaScript

 DAY-5
 REACT:JSX, virtual DOM, render